When does parenting start?

-Parenthood is emotionally and intellectually exhausting, and it frequently necessitates personal sacrifice and significant financial strain.
+Parenthood is emotionally and intellectually exhausting and frequently necessitates personal sacrifice and significant financial strain.

 It is not for the faint of heart.

-But, if you will be willing and able to tackle all that parenthood has in store for you, on your own or with another adult partner, then when will parenting get easier?
+But, if you are willing and able to tackle all that parenthood has in store for you, on your own or with another adult partner, then when will parenting get easier?

 When Does Parenting Get Easier?